DanielKoehler/terraform-provider-curl2/docs/data-sources/curl2.md

 - `basic_auth_username` (String) Username to be used for Basic Authentication.
 - `bearer_token` (String, Sensitive) Bearer Token to be used for Authentication.
 - `headers` (Map of String) Headers to be added.
-- `json` (String) JSON object in string format if using POST, PUT or PATCH method.
+- `data` (String) JSON object in string format if using POST, PUT or PATCH method.

 ### Read-Only